tchen00/MKS21X-FinalProject/README.md

 	- learned about CSV reading and appending in java
 		- realized Scanner was used for .txt files
 	- tested a main to see how to read and write in new columns and rows
+### DAY 5 - Jan 7, 2019
+- **Grace** :octocat: (Grace struggled today :sad:)
+	- created Date class to enclose all generic methods such as convertToDay
+	- extended Date in CalendarViews